anamika84/PaylocityBackendChallenge/README.md

     "addDependentToEmployee" api will allow use to add dependent for an employee.
     "removeDependentFromEmployee" api will allow us to remove any dependent from an employee

-  * both controllers implementing interface and override method with the thought of accomodate the additional requirement in future.

 Question: To Calculate the total salary after deducting amount as per given rules: